dave-lang/webmin-docker/README.md

 Currently translated to English, Italian and Polish.
 UI is responsive across all device sizes.

+If you're after a full Docker web interface you should consider https://www.portainer.io or https://yacht.sh.

 ## Install

 The fastest way to install is to follow the "Http URL" method (https://webmin.com/docs/modules/webmin-configuration/#installing) and use the latest release package using [https://github.com/dave-lang/webmin-docker/releases/latest/download/docker.wbm.gz](https://github.com/dave-lang/webmin-docker/releases/latest/download/docker.wbm.gz).